Planning to go to Lisbon in winter? This article has got you covered.

 Obviously, renting a car is also an option.
 Although to travel around a city like Lisbon, I prefer taking public transportation, if you plan to visit the surrounding areas and take some r day trips from Lisbon in an independent way, it would be ideal renting a car.

-This way you can visit the charing nearby villages and the most remote attraction at your own pace and schedule.
+This way you can visit the charming nearby villages and the most remote attraction at your own pace and schedule.

 If you decide to rent a car, I recommend using an aggregator such as DiscoverCar Rentals to compare different rates and prices.